-It is seen from Figure~\ref{h_search} that the empirical coverage probability is lower than the nominal coverage probability for smaller sample sizes.
-The plots feature a peak that gets narrower and approaches the nominal level as the sample size increases.
-There is not much shortfall in coverage for sample sizes 3000 and 6000.
-For all the sample sizes used in the simulations, there is an indication of maximum coverage over the range $h=20$ to $h=35$, though the peak is wider for sample sizes 3000 and below.
-We report the remaining results of the simulation study for the bandwidth $h=28$, which is well inside this range.
+It is seen from Figure~\ref{h_search} that the coverage proportions of $\gamma_0$ and $\log g_0$ are lower than the nominal coverage probability for smaller sample sizes and, in the case of $\log g_0$, the coverage proportion reduces for larger $h$.
+The graphs of the coverage proportions for $\gamma_0$ are somewhat flat.
+The peak of the graph of the 95\%\ trimmed mean of coverage proportions for $\log g_0$ occurs at different values of $h$ (ranging from 14 to 22) for different sample sizes.
+In the next two subsections we report simulation results for $h=14$ for all the four choices of $n$.